yMarcosGabriel/Bayesian-Optimization-Framework/README.md

 The optimization pipeline is provided in full, allowing the methodology, algorithmic implementation, configuration, and data-processing procedures to be inspected and reused.
 Reproduction of the complete electromagnetic optimization, however, requires access to a compatible Ansys HFSS installation and the corresponding licensed simulation environment.

-Accordingly, the archive associated with this repository contains the open-source code and documentation, but does not include the restricted HFSS simulation data.
+Accordingly, the public repository contains the open-source code and documentation, but does not include the restricted HFSS simulation data.

 ## Citing this work